 Famous for its magnificent Mehrangarh Fort, Jodhpur is a bustling city with every flavor of the royal platter.

 Often referred to as the blue enigma, Jodhpur is the living epitome of mythic and mystic.

 Laden with blue houses, this former capital of Rajasthan holds magic in its jumbled streets filled with shops and food shacks.

 Jodhpur is also popular as the sun city of the state for its beautiful sunrise and sunset scenarios.

-Other popular destinations here are Jaswant Thada and Umaid Bhawan Palace that are as royal as any other destination as on the travel map of Rajasthan.
+Other popular destinations here are Jaswant Thada and Umaid Bhawan Palace which are as royal as any other destination on the travel map of Rajasthan.